Luxury yacht cruising on open water

 About Documentation

-What is a Coast Guard Docmentation?
+What is Coast Guard documentation?

-Vessel documentation is a national form of registration.
-It is one of the oldest functions of Government, dating back to the 11th Act of the First Congress.
-Documentation provides conclusive evidence of nationality for international purposes, provides for unhindered commerce between the states, and admits vessels to certain restricted trades, such as coastwise trade and the fisheries.
-Since 1920, vessel financing has been enhanced through the availability of preferred mortgages on documented vessels.
+Vessel documentation is the United States national form of registration.
+It is one of the oldest federal maritime functions, dating back to early acts of Congress.
+Documentation establishes clear evidence of nationality for international use, supports interstate commerce, and can qualify vessels for certain restricted trades such as coastwise activity and fisheries.

 Benefits of Coast Guard Documentation